anchal-dhar/dependency-injection/dagger/README.md

 # Reference
+The project is example usage of Dagger 2 and has steps for graalvm native image generation.

 The build.sh has required mvn commands notes as well
 The refrence for this code is from dagger official website https://dagger.dev/